capalmer1013/i/README.md

 need to read (this)[http://blogs.shephertz.com/2013/01/28/picking-the-right-communication-protocol-for-your-game/] for better understanding of how to do the messaging thing.

+consider using asciimatics for a game engine https://github.com/peterbrittain/asciimatics.git

 ## Desired Features
 Version feature roadway